minihays/minihays.github.io/_posts/2023-02-07-january-books-read.markdown

 categories: [Books]
 ---
 ![books](/images/January2023Books.JPG)
-I read 16 books in January.
+Here are the books I read in January.
+I decided I wasn't going to do (1/100) on instagram this year and just keep track of the total number.
+I am still working on how I might want to display them and I may change this to a bullet list instead of a numbered one.
+It could be one way or the other depending on when you look at this and what mood I am in. :)

 If you want a little more on my thoughts for each of the books, check out my [bookstagram page - @minihaysreads](http://instagram.com/minihaysreads).

 Here is a link for each of the books.
 I hope you find something that looks interesting to you.